cwbriones/blog/content/posts/blog-take-2.md

 We can't all be wordsmiths.

 What this place should be is a dumping ground for my thoughts - well sculpted or otherwise.
-So look forward to just that - brewing, programming, traveling - I don't want to pin this place down to any single facet just yet.
+So look forward to a grab bag of my interests – I don't want to pin this place down to any single facet just yet.

 _Christian_